CS-SI/SafeScale/doc/FEATURES.md

 ### Install-step-run

 Each install step has a run field describing the commands who will be executed on the targeted host (the execution method will depend of the chosen installer).
 If a step exits with a return code different from 0, the step will be considered failed and the following steps will not be executed.<br>
-Several templated parameters are useable (using GO text template syntax) :
+Several templated parameters are usable (using GO text template syntax) :
 *   `{{.Username}}` : the name of the default user of the targeted host/cluster
 *   `{{.Hostname}}` : the hostname of the current targeted host (keep in mind at the lower level, each step is applied on all hosts targeted)
 *   `{{.HostIP}}`   : the private IP of the current targeted host